 If you tend to think of Provence as the land of rosé, you wouldn’t be wrong.
-This southeastern region of France yields huge quantities of wine (about 175 million bottles annually).
-Over half of these Provençal wines are rosé, followed by red wine, then by light whites.
+The wine regions of Provence in southeastern France yield huge quantities of wine (about 175 million bottles annually).
+Over half of these wines are rosé, followed by red wine, then by light whites.

 Provence has long been famous for wine production, due to a lucky combination of perfect conditions: a sunny, warm, dry climate, limestone-rich and crystalline soils that drain water well, a curving geography, and Mistral winds that help fight against humidity and accompanying vineyard diseases.
 Wine has been a definitive part of Provençal life for over two thousand years, when the ancient Greeks planted vineyards after the founding of Marseille.
 But the Greeks are not the only ones to thank for this honed viticulture.
 The Romans, Gauls, Catalans, and other groups all added their own influences to the molding of Provençal grape varietals and culture.

-While today there are nine wine appellations (or regions) in Provence, 96% of all wines come from just three: Côtes de Provence, Côteaux d’Aix-en-Provence, Coteaux Varois en Provence.
-Read on to learn more about these three prolific appellations, as well as the other smaller regions adding to the diversity of Provençal viticulture by producing beloved, specialized, and rarer wines.
+While today there are nine wine appellations (or regions) in Provence, 96% of all Provence wines come from just three: Côtes de Provence, Côteaux d’Aix-en-Provence, Coteaux Varois en Provence.
+Read on to learn more about these three prolific Provence wine regions, as well as the other smaller regions adding to the diversity of Provençal viticulture by producing beloved, specialized, and rarer wines.

 Côtes de Provence